 Sifting through all the cannabis jobs available, you may not be aware of what cannabis career path you want to take.
 So, aiming for entry-level temporary jobs in cannabis could help you hone in on what you love.
 You can even work a few temporary gigs in the cannabis industry to get a feel for the sectors that seem like a good fit.
 By test driving through temporary cannabis jobs, you’ll be sure about where your heart is set.
 And, if you have experience in the industry, but want to test drive a position at a specific company, you can take up a temporary or consulting job to get a feel for the company culture before making a full commitment.

 Since the cannabis industry is still rather new, you may not have experience with cannabis beyond using it.
 Although there are people that can make the transition into the industry with no cannabis work experience, it helps tremendously when you do.
-So, working temporary jobs in cannabis is a fantastic way to get your foot in the door.
+So, working temp jobs in cannabis is a fantastic way to get your foot in the door.
 With your contracted time at a cannabis company, you can sharpen your skills and get acclimated to the space.
 Compared to other industries, the cannabis industry moves fast and requires one to pivot often to prevail.
 Therefore, a temporary cannabis job may be the perfect way to start the new, greener chapter of your life.
+Cannabis careers have to start somewhere, and a temp job is the best place to do so.

 Diversifying Your Experience